 \subsection{Computational tools to support the OriStitch workflow}

-Finally, to give users a chance to benefit from our hinge design and produce interesting 3D structures, we provide computational tools to (1)~convert a target 3D mesh into machine-instructions and (2)~support multi-hooping, a process that allows fabricating larger sheets on small embroidery machines.
+Finally, to give users a chance to benefit from the Oristitch hinge design to produce interesting 3D structures, we provide computational tools to (1)~convert a target 3D mesh into machine instructions and (2)~support multi-hooping, a process that allows fabricating larger sheets on small embroidery machines.